t8ortot/CSC413-SFSU/Brick-Breaker Game/README.md

 4. A pop-up will appear.
 On the left side, "Java" should be highlighted and on the right, select "Java Project with Existing Sources" and then hit "Next."
 5. Name the project and hit "Next"
 6. Next to the "Source Package Folders" box select "Add Folder..."
-7. Navigate to the un-zipped repository folder named "csc413-secondgame-Team34-master", open it, and then hit "Finish."
+7. Navigate to the un-zipped repository folder named "Software-Development-master/Brick-Breaker Game", open it, and then hit "Finish."
 8. At this point, the project should be open in the NetBeans IDE.
 9. In the menu bar, select File -> Project Properties (...)
 10. On the left pane, select "Run"
-11. To the right of the "Working Directory" box, select "Browse" and navigate to the same "csc413-secondgame-Team34-master" folder you downloaded and open it.
+11. To the right of the "Working Directory" box, select "Browse" and navigate to the same "Software-Development-master/Brick-Breaker Game" folder you downloaded and open it.
 12. Click "Ok"
 13. Then, in the menu bar, select Run -> Run Project (...)
 14. The game window should appear and you can start playing.